 Sadly my time in Portugal is nearing its end.
 It’s been wonderful to get away by myself for a few days.
 I’m excited to be returning home with a clear perspective on things and with a spring in my step.

-But for now, it’s time to pack and say my goodbyes to Portugal, as I prepare to fly back to London tomorrow.
+For now, it’s time to pack and say my goodbyes to Portugal, as I prepare to fly back to London tomorrow.

 Gorgeous landscape!
 Perfect place for a solo getaway!